tanaka-ryuya/TCPRelayServer/README.md

 2. Choose mode and (optional) enable "dump to log".
 3. Set reconnect interval seconds.
 4. Click `Start` to run / `Stop` to halt the relay for that tab.
 5. Use the `+` button to add another tab (defaults chain from the previous tab).
-Right-click a tab header or use the `タブを閉じる` button to remove it.
+Right-click a tab header or use the `Close Tab` button to remove it.

 Configuration is automatically saved to `relay_gui_config.json` on exit and loaded on the next start.
 Logs and connection status are shown in each tab.